Skip to main content

 4-Star Derby Cottage is a beautifully restored barn in the countryside on a working farm outside Bakewell.

-It’s a delightful and cosy bolthole for couples wanting a warm, comfortable and stylish base after a day’s pedalling in the Peaks.
+It’s a delightful and cosy bolthole for couples who want a warm, comfortable, and stylish base after a day’s pedalling in the Peaks.

 It’s also within easy reach of the Tissington and Monsall Trails.